folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Instead of puttin' dents in they head, He turned His" > Putting dents in their heads

-* “Put a dent in their head” is a slang phrase that is normally said by someone who is annoyed or angry with another person and wants to threaten that they will violently hurt that person by striking the person on the head.
+* “Put a dent in their head” is a slang phrase that is normally said by someone who is annoyed or angry with another person and wants to threaten that they will violently hurt that person by striking them on the head.

-* This phrase "puttin' dents in they head" mirrors the second verse of “Watch the Party Die” where Kendrick said “I want his head cracked before he's back home”.
+* The phrase "puttin' dents in they head" mirrors the second verse of “Watch the Party Die,” where Kendrick said, “I want his head cracked before he's back home.”

 * As Lecrae points out, unlike Kendrick and others who might want to put a dent in the heads of their enemies, Jesus turned his head.
-Here the phrase “turned his” is a reference to Jesus’s teaching that instead of using violence to oppose and hurt an evil person in the same way that the evil person hurt one of Jesus’s disciple, it would be better for the disciple to “turn the other cheek” when they are slapped in the face or otherwise insulted.
+Here, the phrase “turned his” is a reference to Jesus’s teaching that instead of using violence to oppose and hurt an evil person in the same way that the evil person hurt one of Jesus’s disciples, it would be better for the disciple to “turn the other cheek” when they are slapped in the face or otherwise insulted.

   * “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I say to you, **do not show opposition in the same way as an evil person; but whoever slaps you on your right cheek, turn the other cheek toward him also**.
   -Matthew 5:38-39

 * Jesus exemplified his own teaching after he was arrested and one of the officers slapped Jesus on the face.

   * *The high priest therefore asked Jesus about his disciples and about his teaching.
 Jesus answered him, “I spoke openly to the world.
 I always taught in synagogues, and in the temple, where the Judeans always meet.
 I said nothing in secret.
 Why do you ask me?
 Ask those who have heard me what I said to them.
 Behold, they know the things which I said.”